webaxones/consistency/readme.txt

 2. Configure the rules in the editor.

 == Changelog ==

+= 1.1.1 =
+* Remove special characters from readme since they are transformed on wp org

 = 1.1.0 =
 * Locales management: English and French for now.
 Rules are automatically selected but can be modified by an admin